Skip to main content

 Edit the Area Chart

-The Area Chart can be edited at any time by clicking the pencil icon in the top-right corner of the widget.
-This will open the edit sheet on the right, where data sources, the chart title and settings such as the time window can be modified.
+An Area Chart can be edited at any time by clicking the pencil icon in the top-right corner of the widget.
+This opens the settings sheet on the right, where chart properties such as data sources, the chart title, and the time window can be modified..

 1. Adding Data Sources: Click on the Add Source button to include additional data streams.